The Basics of What BPA Is

 What have other government bodies said about BPA?

-Government bodies around the globe have assessed BPA, and they have found that it is safe as used in materials that come into contact with food, such as reusable food-storage containers and linings in metal food cans.
-The European Food Safety Authority and Health Canada are among the government agencies that have recently conducted assessments on BPA.
+Government bodies have assessed BPA, and they have found that it is safe as used in materials that come into contact with food, such as reusable food-storage containers and linings in metal food cans.
+Health Canada is among the government agencies that have conducted assessments on BPA.

 On September 27, 2012, Health Canada announced that current exposures to BPA from food contact applications are not expected to pose a health risk, including for infants and children, and are lower than previously estimated.
 The announcement reconfirmed Health Canada’s 2008 conclusion that dietary exposure to BPA does not pose a health risk.

-For more key government reviews of BPA safety, see the right sidebar of this page, or access a library of key government assessments around the world.
+For more key government reviews of BPA safety, see the right sidebar of this page, or access a library of key government assessments.

 Now that you know what BPA is, you can stay up-to-date on the latest BPA news and resources by checking BPA News, following our blog, and by exploring these additional resources that provide information on BPA safety.